mapmanager/mapmanager.github.io/_posts/2015-04-20-time-series-panel.md

 <IMG class="img-float-right" SRC="images/mm3/time-series/ts-small.png" WIDTH="225">

+#### Opening, saving, and closing maps

  - **Open Map**.
 Open/Load a map from the hard-drive.
  - **Save Map**.
 Save selected map to hard-drive.
 By default, only the portions of the map that need saving are saved.
 Ctrl+click will save the entire map.
+ - **Close Map**.
+Right click a map and select 'Close Map'.

 <p class="important"><B>Opening Maps.</B> When opening a map, select the maps '.ipf' file.
 If a map is named 'mymap', load 'mymap.ipf'.
 </p>

 #### Plot
  - **Object Map**.
 Open a [map plot][12].
 For spines, this will plot the position of each spine along its dendritic segment versus time-points (Sessions).
 For other annotations, this will plot annotations in their creation order.
 In both cases, these plots are crucial tools to visualize annotation dynamics.
  - **Segment Map**.
 Open a [map plot][12] showing the segments within each session and the connectivity of segments across sessions.
 This is only for spine annotations that have segment tracings.
  - **X Axis**.
 Choose different X-Axis for Object and Segment map plots.
-Available X-Axis are:
-    - Sessions
-    - Datetime
-    - Days
-    - Hours
-    - Zero Sessions
-    - Zero Days
-    - Zero Hours
- - **X-Axis Condition**.
+    - **Sessions.** Will plot the X-Axis as 0, 1, 2, ...

-Datetime, Days and Hours require stacks to have a date/time specified.
-A stacks date/time can be manually edited by turning on 'Edit Date/Time' in the Utility Tab.
-The X-Axis options 'Zero Sessions', 'Zero Days', 'Zeros Hours' use a session in the map as a zero timepoint.
+    - **Datetime.** Will plot the X-Axis is calendar month, day, and year.
+This require stacks to have a date and time specified.
+If stacks were converted using the [Fiji plugins](fiji-plugins), this should be done automatically.
+A stacks date and time can be manually edited by turning on 'Edit Date/Time' in the Utility Tab.
+    - **Days.** Will plot the X-Axis as days with the first session as day zero.
+Same requirements as Datetime.
+    - **Hours.** Will plot the X-Axis as hours, with the first session as hour zero.
+Same requirements as Datetime.
+    - **Zero Sessions.** Use a session in the map as a zero timepoint.
 Specify this by right-clicking on a stack and selecting 'Zero Session'.
 The zero session for a map will have a '*' in its session list.
 Zero session is also used when plotting from time-series panel tabs including: Dynamics, Trajectory, and Intensity.
+    - **Zero Days.** Will plot the X-Axis as days from a zero session.
+Same requirements as Zero Session.
+    - **Zero Hours.** Will plot the X-Axis as hours from a zero session.
+Same requirements as Zero Session.
+ - **X-Axis Condition**.
+Will plot the X-Axis as a condition string.
+Session conditions can be edited by a right-click in the session list header (the row with column labels above the session list) and selecting 'Edit Conditions'.
+Session conditions are also used to merge annotation measurements across sessions in the [map pool](map-pool).

 #### Panels

  - **Search**.
-Open the [search panel][5].
+Open the [search panel][5] to search annotations in a map.
  - **Plot**.
-Open the [plot panel][6].
+Open the [plot panel][6] to make advanced plots.
  - **Pool**.
-Open the [map pool panel][16].
+Open the [map pool panel][16] to pool spine annotations across sessions and maps.
  - **Map DB**.
-Open a map database panel to quickly browse and load maps from hard-drive. **No documentation yet**.
+Open a [map database panel](map-database) to quickly browse and load maps from hard-drive.

 #### Miscellaneous